Nayni/fluse/website/docs/introduction.md

 });
 ```

-The previously large chunk of imperative code has been replaced with a **declarative scenario**.
+The previously large chunk of distracting code inside our test has been replaced with a **declarative scenario**.

 The scenario is built by composing our fixture definitions together.
 Notice how: